sainib/ambari-util/ambari-bootstarp/README.md

 ------------------------------------------------

 ------------------------------------------------
-## Setup SSH nodes - Different action on Ambari and Non-Ambari nodes
+## Setup SSH nodes - NON-Ambari Nodes only

 ### Copy the ssh keys FROM ambari server nodes (AS PART OF THE OUTPUT OF PREVIOUS STEP) TO all other nodes
 ### Copy the content of the file ~/.ssh/id_rsa.pub from AMABRI SERVER